Satellite Collection Object: How to Use External Files

 Updating the satellite database

-The Scenario object database properties enable you to set the defaults for the city, facility, satellite, and star databases.
-You can specify a stock STK database or one of your own that meets STK's format requirements.
-You will update the satellite database based on your scenario's analysis time period.
-An Internet connection is required for this step.
+The Scenario's database properties enable you to set the defaults for the city, facility, satellite, and star databases.
+You can specify a stock STK database or one of your own that meets STK software's format requirements.
+You can update satellite database information based on your scenario's analysis time period.

-1. Open SatelliteCollection's () properties().
+1. Open SatelliteCollection's () Properties().

 2. Select the Basic - Database page.